Sound film: Advanced sound-on-disc

 Poster for Warner Bros.'
 Don Juan (1926), the first major motion picture to premiere with a full-length synchronized soundtrack.
 Audio recording engineer George Groves, the first in Hollywood to hold the job, would supervise sound on Woodstock, 44 years later.

 In 1925, Sam Warner of Warner Bros., then a small Hollywood studio with big ambitions, saw a demonstration of the Western Electric sound-on-disc system and was sufficiently impressed to persuade his brothers to agree to experiment with using this system at New York City's Vitagraph Studios, which they had recently purchased.
-The tests were convincing to the Warner Brothers, if not to the executives of some other picture companies who witnessed them.
-Consequently, in April 1926 the Western Electric Company entered into a contract with Warner Brothers and W. J. Rich, a financier, giving them an exclusive license for recording and reproducing sound pictures under the Western Electric system.
+The tests were convincing to the Warners, if not to the executives of some other picture companies who witnessed them.
+Consequently, in April 1926 the Western Electric Company entered into a contract with Warner Bros. and W. J. Rich, a financier, giving them an exclusive license for recording and reproducing sound pictures under the Western Electric system.
 To exploit this license the Vitaphone Corporation was organized with Samuel L. Warner as its president.
-Vitaphone, as this system was now called, was publicly introduced on August 6, 1926, with the premiere of Don Juan; the first feature-length movie to employ a synchronized sound system of any type throughout, its soundtrack contained a musical score and added sound effects, but no recorded dialogue—in other words, it had been staged and shot as a silent film.
-Accompanying Don Juan, however, were eight shorts of musical performances, mostly classical, as well as a four-minute filmed introduction by Will H. Hays, president of the Motion Picture Association of America, all with live-recorded sound.
+Vitaphone, as this system was now called, was publicly introduced on August 5, 1926, with the premiere of Don Juan, the first feature-length movie to employ a synchronized sound system of any type throughout; its soundtrack contained a musical score and added sound effects, but no recorded dialogue—in other words, it had been staged and shot as a silent film.
+Accompanying Don Juan, however, were eight shorts of musical performances, mostly classical, and a four-minute filmed introduction by Will H. Hays, president of the Motion Picture Association of America, all with live-recorded sound.
 These were the first true sound films exhibited by a Hollywood studio.
 Warner Bros.'
 The Better 'Ole, technically similar to Don Juan, followed in October.

-Sound-on-film would ultimately win out over sound-on-disc because of a number of fundamental technical advantages:
+Sound-on-film won out over sound-on-disc because of a number of fundamental technical advantages: